Main content start

 ** Course Assistant (CA) appointments do not count towards the three-quarter TA requirement for graduate students in the Physics Department unless a petition has been filed.
 See "Course Assistant" page for details.

-Regardless of the type of appointment, graduate students who are TAs or CAs and have reached TGR status receive a total tuition allowance of $3,816 corresponding to TGR tuition.
+Regardless of the type of appointment, graduate students who are TAs or CAs and have reached TGR status receive a total tuition allowance corresponding to TGR tuition.

 Undergraduate TAs receive the same salaries but do not receive a tuition allowance.